 Best Book of Literary Criticism/Cultural Studies, 41st Philippine National Book Awards

-Isang Dalumat ng Panahon attempts to articulate an understanding of time wagered to be particularly "Filipino."
-Harnessing literature as its object and method, it turns to a wide range of texts, from precolonial folk poetry and colonial dictionary entries, to contemporary Philippine scholarship and journalistic writings.
-What ultimately emerges is a vernacular intuition of time as panahon, or the opportunity (pagkakataon) for things, human and nonhuman alike, to become.
-Such an idea is further explored through related concepts such as the mythic (alamat) and the bountiful (kasaganaan); the materiality and arrival (datíng) of things; trope and tropicality; contemporaneity and history; and love and metaphor (talinghaga).
-In doing so, the book demonstrates a propositional, if not altogether new, vocabulary to talk about time, as it is specifically embodied in the Philippine world.
+Isang Dalumat ng Panahon ("A Theory of Time") attempts to articulate a "Filipino" notion of time, through harnessing literature as its object and method, turning to a wide range of texts, from precolonial folk poetry and colonial dictionary entries, to contemporary Philippine scholarship and journalistic writings.
+What emerges thus is a vernacular intuition of time as panahon, or the opportunity for things to become.
+This idea is further pursued through exploring related concepts such as the mythic and the bountiful; the materiality and arrival of things; trope and tropicality; contemporaneity and history; and love and metaphor.
+In doing so, the book demonstrates a new vocabulary for temporality as it is specifically embodied in the Philippine world.

 Order the Book